Zero-max-ai/ml-journey/notes/seaborn.md

 #### Bar, Count, Violin, Strip, Swarm, Box

+- bar plot
+bar plot is a technique where the histogram bar is plotted on the basis of the category adn the height of the bar is the frequency of the category.

+- count plot
+count plot is also a similar technique to bar plot which display the histogram plot on the graph as per the frequency of the particular category.

+- violin plot
+violin plot is a technique where the datapoints are draw on the graph by categorical and kdeplot (both way) format.
+As the more dense or concentrated area considered as trend nature.

+- strip plot
+strip plot is a technique where the datapoints are plotted like scatter but they tend to overlap each other.

+- swarm plot
+swarm plot is a similar technique like stripplot and the main difference that differentiate both of them is that the datapoints in swarm plot does not overlap each other.

+- box plot
+box plot is a technique to statistically summerize about the dataset by identifing the median, IQR, skewnees, outliers of the datapoints, where as the violin plot is more detailed version of it!.

 ### Matrix Plotting

 ### Heatmaps, cluster map, pair grid, facet grid, regression plots